Face Massage For TMJ Pain and Headaches

 1. Relieving TMJ Disorder

-- Improving Circulation: Tight muscles restrict blood flow, which can exacerbate pain and inflammation.
-Massaging the jaw and surrounding areas can stimulate blood circulation, helping to flush out toxins, reduce inflammation, and promote healing.
+- Improving Circulation: Tight muscles may restrict blood flow, which can exacerbate pain and inflammation.
+Massaging the jaw and surrounding areas can stimulate blood circulation, reduce inflammation, and promote healing.

-- Releasing Trigger Points: Trigger points are sensitive knots in the muscle fibers that can refer pain to other areas of the face and neck.
+- Releasing Trigger Points: Trigger points are sensitive knots in muscle fibers that can refer pain to other areas.
 A skilled face massage can target these areas, providing relief from localized pain and discomfort, especially when pressure is applied to specific points around the jaw and temples.

 - Encouraging Jaw Mobility: For individuals with limited jaw movement, a therapeutic massage can help improve flexibility and range of motion in the temporomandibular joint, allowing for smoother and less painful jaw movements.